luci/luci-py/appengine/swarming/doc/Bot.md

 looked at and a minimal design was created that didn't have any of the undesired properties.

-Here's the laundry list of anti-patterns observed from our [buildbot](https://buildbot.net/) slaves and other similar systems ([Jenkins](https://jenkins-ci.org/) and several other CI systems falls in the same bucket) and how these were addressed.
+Here's the laundry list of anti-patterns observed from the system we historically used, [buildbot](https://buildbot.net/), and other similar systems ([Jenkins](https://jenkins-ci.org/) and several other CI systems falls in the same bucket) and how these were addressed.
 Don't take this as _Jenkins/buildbot/etc is bad_, it's about redesigning the core functionality